sthzg/generator-subgenext/README.md

 * scanning for subgens is based on the package name prefix.
 * activating / deactivating an external subgen needs to write the host generator's `package.json`'s `file` property
 * checking subgen compatiblity should be done through npm's api, the information for supported host generators should be taken from the subgen's `package.json`
-* further bookkeeping (which subgens are activated) could be achieved through an additional dotfile and may enable host-generator updates that remember which subgens they should try to reactivate after the update (no mvp-feature)
+* further bookkeeping (which subgens are activated) could be achieved through an additional dotfile.
+This may obsolete the `--host=x` option and may enable host-generator updates that remember which subgens they should try to reactivate after the update (no mvp-feature)
 * the initial implementation may support one generator per package, but providing multiple subgens per external package should be supported later

-The drafted user interface achieves logic through a subgen (subgenext), that the host generator could opt-in to use.
+The drafted user interface achieves logic through a separate generator (`generator-subgenext`).
 It is proposed since it doesn't demand Yeoman's maintainers to approve the idea but can be developed to a stable state individually.
 If, however, the idea sounds interesting it could also be implemented into the yo cli and thus, enable seamless integration. (e.g. `yo subgenext scan`, etc.).